 They’ll even throw in some 4-strand line which is nice, but most fishermen are going to prefer putting their own line on.
 No chance risking a catch on unknown line!

-This reel has got something to truly set it apart from the competition.
-With a gear ration of 9.3 it’s able to pull in line faster than just about any other reel.
+This baitcaster has got something to truly set it apart from the competition.
+With a gear ration of 10.5, CNC machined brass gear and aluminum spool it’s able to pull in line faster than just about any other reel.

-4-disc carbon fiber drag system can handle up to 13 pounds of drag pressure which should be plenty for any fish you’ll be catching on a compact baitcasting reel.
+4-disc carbon fiber drag system can handle up to 18 pounds of smooth drag pressure which should be plenty for any fish you’ll be catching on a compact baitcasting reel.

 They’ve used a magnetic brake system on this reel for elimination of backlashing, or bird nests.
 It’s moderately adjustable and should be able to handle most situations but I would have liked to see a bit more fine-tuning ability.

-With a total of 10 stainless steel bearings and sealed corrosion protection this reel from Abu should stay smooth for years.
+With a total of 10 stainless steel ball bearings, titanium-coated line guide and sealed corrosion protection this low profile baitcaster from Abu should stay smooth casting for years.

-They took a lot of steps to keep the weight down on this reel, such as the C6 carbon side plate and alloy frame.
-An allot frame helps keep the frame rigid, corrosion resistant, and lightweight.
+They took a lot of steps to keep the weight down on this reel, such as the C6 carbon side plate, aluminum spool and alloy frame.
+An alloy frame helps keep the frame rigid, corrosion resistant, and lightweight.